Following strokes are performed in four stroke petrol engine

-Piston starts moving from top dead center resulting opening of inlet valve.
-The fresh charge of air-fuel mixture enters in cylinder.
-Piston moves further to bottom dead center.
+Piston starts moving from top dead center resulting opening of the inlet valve.
+The fresh charge of air-fuel mixture enters in a cylinder.
+The piston moves further to bottom dead center.

-Inlet and exhaust valves are in close position and piston starts moving upward from bottom dead center to top dead center there by compression of charge took place.
+Inlet and exhaust valves are in closed position.
+And the piston starts moving upward from bottom dead center to top dead center.
+Hence compression of charge took place.

-Theoretically above cycle is well perfect but in actual practice, it is slightly modified by the opening of an inlet valve and delayed closing of an exhaust valve.
-The details are as below.(valve timing diagram)
+Theoretically above cycle is well perfect but in actual practice, it is slightly modified.
+It is done by the opening of an inlet valve and delayed the closing of an exhaust valve.